Professor of Biostatistics

 Teaching and Mentoring

-Dr. Dominici is teaching the course BIO 249 entitled “Bayesian Methodology in Biostatistics” at HSPH.
+Dr. Dominici is teaching the course BIO 249 entitled “Bayesian Methodology in Biostatistics” at Harvard Chan School.
 Previously she taught Analysis of Longitudinal Data, and Multilevel Statistical Models while a faculty member at Johns Hopkins University.
 She has been the primary advisory of 9 PhD students and 13 post-doctoral fellows.
 She is a passionate mentor of junior faculty.

 Dr. Dominici is committed to diversity.
 Together with Dr. Linda P. Fried (now Dean of the Mailman School of Public Health at Columbia University), she has co-chaired the University Committee of the Status of Women at Johns Hopkins University.
 From this experience she wrote a paper entitled “So Few Women Leaders” Academe